human resource application without letterhead

 - Must be able to understand tribal law, tribal jurisdiction, and federal laws applicable to Indian Tribes.

-- Must be able to work with all levels of law enforcement, FBI, BCI, County, and BIA law enforcement
+- Must be able to work with all levels of law enforcement* including but not limited to tribal law enforcement, FBI, BC], County, and BIA law enforcement

 - Independent thinking, as well as a demonstrated ability to quickly synthesize complex information